 One of my first finds in Kaimuki was Tamura’s; I’ve been an evangelist for it ever since.
 This wine shop has multiple locations, but Tamura’s Waialae location, with a serious wine collection, tons of craft beer, artisanal liquor, and some of the best pokes around, is my favorite.
 Oh, and don’t forget to get some of their boiled peanuts!

 This little boutique has a mix of vintage, beach-chic items from barware to paper goods.
 Peek in to pick up a souvenir or buy a gift for yourself!

-If you’re a fabric nerd like me, then you’ll love Kaimuki Dry Goods, as it carries everything from Aloha shirt prints to Japanese fabrics.
+If you’re a fabric nerd like me, you’ll love Kaimuki Dry Goods, as it carries everything from Aloha shirt prints to Japanese fabrics.
 And, even if you aren’t into it, it’s worth popping in to get a peek.

 Where Else To Visit Near Kaimuki

-I like walking from Kaimuki to Diamond Head Grill and then walking to a picnic in Kapiolani Park or at Sans Souci Beach.
+I like walking from Kaimuki to Diamond Head Grill and then to a picnic in Kapiolani Park or Sans Souci Beach.
 But the real reason I go to Diamond Head Grill is the food.

 They have a slightly healthier take on plate lunch (salmon with brown rice), their Iced Tea is so delicious I took to reverse engineering it, and they respectable versions of some of my favorite local desserts such as Coconut Cream Pie, Sweet Potato Pie, Butter Mochi, and Pumpkin Crunch.